Simatwa/Youtube-Blog/README.md

 - Comment Section: Engage with your audience through a comment section for each article.
 - Views count per article: Keep track of the number of views each article receives.
 - Likes count per article: Enable users to show their appreciation by liking your articles.
+- Youtube linking: Let users enjoy your youtube content's at the comfort of your website.

 Other minor features include: